Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

 \cref{fig:CMV1} (left) shows the approximations $[K_\epsilon*\nu_g]$ for the Poisson kernel and $\epsilon=0.1,0.01$ using $N_K=40$ basis functions for the operator $U$ in \eqref{U_mat_example}.
 The exact Radon--Nikodym derivative is also shown.
 Whilst the computation for $\epsilon=0.1$ is an accurate approximation of $[K_\epsilon*\nu_g]$, we must decrease $\epsilon$ to approximate $\rho_g$.
 However, decreasing $\epsilon$ to $0.01$ introduces oscillatory artifacts.
-This is because one ends up approximating the (necessarily atomic) spectral measure of the truncation of the operator as opposed to the infinite-dimensional operator itself.
+This is because we have fixed the truncation size, and the truncated operator's spectral measure is a sum of Dirac delta distributions located in the closed unit disc.
 To avoid this, we must select $N_K$ adaptively for a given $\epsilon$ (see~\cref{sec:comput_res}). \cref{fig:CMV1} (right) shows the relative error of approximating $[K_\epsilon*\nu_g](0.2)$ for a truncation size $N_K$ and varying $\epsilon$.
 A smaller $\epsilon$ leads to slower convergence as the truncation size increases.

 Therefore, there is a numerical balancing act.
 On the one hand, we wish to stay as far away from the spectrum as possible so that the evaluation of $[K_\epsilon*\nu_g]$ is computationally cheap.
 On the other hand, we desire a good approximation of $\nu_g$, which requires small $\epsilon>0$.
 The Poisson kernel leads to $\mathcal{O}(\epsilon\log(\epsilon^{-1}))$ convergence as $\epsilon\downarrow0$, making it computationally infeasible to compute the spectral measure to more than a few digits of accuracy.
 High-order kernels allow us to compute spectral measures with better accuracy.
+This trade-off is significant for data-driven computations since we want to keep $N_K$ as small as possible.